 4) Could I Have This Dance by Anne Murray

-The beauty of this song is two-fold: when you listen to the lyrics, Ms. Murray is speaking of a couple that would like to withstand the test of time.
+The beauty of this song is two-fold: when you listen to the lyrics, Ms. Murray is speaking of a couple that would like there relationship to withstand the test of time.
 While a Country song, the beat is essentially that of a Waltz; it will appeal to the “seasoned” couples in the crowd and I can almost guarantee that you’ll see them Waltzing in place, at the very least.

 3) Remember When by Alan Jackson

 When listening to the lyrics, the entire history of a relationship is laid out for all to hear.
 It’s a poignant musical journey through the life cycle of a relationship, from its beginnings to the here and now.

 2) From the Ground Up by Dan + Shay